 Less is more … memorable.
 Shorter videos of 15 seconds or less are more likely than videos of 30 seconds to drive memory encoding.
 This is specific to Twitter as TV sees the opposite trend with 30 seconds being most effective vs. shorter formats.
 The nature of scrolling behaviours means less time is needed on Twitter to capture attention and make an impact.

-Sound off works.
+Better overall Results with On.
 The first three seconds of video doesn’t need audio to capture attention and drive response - personal relevance and memory encoding were at the same level whether sound was on or off.
 But when someone watches the whole video, sound turns up all the key metrics – and dialogue has more of an impact than music.

 - Changes in receptivity can be harnessed